Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Why Home Warranty Garage Door Claims Get Denied

 Even when you have garage door opener coverage, claims can and do get denied.
-Understanding the most common denial reasons helps you protect your coverage before a breakdown occurs.
+Across 2026 industry data, lack of maintenance, pre-existing conditions, and uncovered components are the top three reasons claims get rejected.
+Understanding these triggers helps you protect your coverage before a breakdown occurs.

 Top Reasons for Claim Denial

-1. Lack of Maintenance Home warranty providers can reject claims if the opener shows signs of neglect — for example, dry, unlubricated components, dirty sensors, or worn parts that could have been caught with routine checkups.
-Keeping maintenance records is essential.
+1. Lack of Maintenance Home warranty providers can reject claims if the opener shows signs of neglect.
+Examples include dry, unlubricated components, dirty sensors, misaligned safety eyes, or worn parts that could have been caught with routine checkups.
+Keeping maintenance records and receipts from professional service visits is essential.

-2. Improper Installation If your opener was installed incorrectly — misaligned sensors, improper wiring, or a setup that doesn't meet manufacturer specifications — the warranty company may refuse to cover any resulting failures.
+2. Improper Installation If your opener was installed incorrectly with misaligned sensors, improper wiring, or a setup that doesn't meet manufacturer specifications or local codes, the warranty company may refuse to cover any resulting failures.

 3. Pre-Existing Conditions Home warranties are designed to cover failures that happen after your policy's effective date.
 If a technician determines the issue existed before your coverage began, the claim will likely be denied.
-Most policies have a 30-day waiting period for this reason.
+Most policies enforce a 30-day waiting period for this reason.
+Notably, AHS markets coverage of "undetectable pre-existing conditions" as one of its 8 Shield Assurances, but most other providers are stricter.

 Read the Fine Print